The Essence of Petri Net Gluings: Introduction

 Indeed, some net composition paradigms, such as in~\cite{Bruni2013}, seem to embrace an observational point of view that may not be directly compatible with the process interpretation given by the mapping to SMCs.

 On the contrary, place-based net composition as in~\cite{Fong2016} seems to be naturally friendlier when it comes to mappings to SMCs.
-Still, it surprises that no endevour, at least to the author knowledge, has been made to investigate if the place- and the transition-based composition paradigms are somehow instances of a more general notion of net composition.
+Still, it surprises that no endeavour, at least to the authors knowledge, has been made to investigate if the place- and the transition-based composition paradigms are somehow instances of a more general notion of net composition.

 In this work, we try to answer these questions.
 By generalizing the notion of morphism between nets, we show how different ways of gluing nets together can be modelled using colimits and functors.
 Perhaps surprisingly, we reject the notion of ``ports'' for nets altogether, arguing that this concept has been somehow overimposed without really taking net structure into consideration.